NSDavidObject/Stepperier/README.md

 ```bash
 $ pod install
 ```
 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate Stepperier into your project manually.
+If you prefer not to use either of the cocoapods, you can integrate Stepperier into your project manually by [downloading](https://github.com/NSDavidObject/Stepperier/archive/master.zip) the source files and integrating the [Pod](https://github.com/NSDavidObject/Stepperier/tree/master/Pod) directory in your project.

 ---

 ## Usage